 What is the best moisture meter?

 There are many manufacturers of professional moisture meters, with manufactures such as Tramex, Protimeter and Flir being some of the best known.
-They are essential tools for professional leak detection specialists.
+They are essential tools for professional leak detection specialists who use damp meter readings to help locate water leaks in homes or businesses.

 Can I hire a damp meter?

-Damp meters can be hired in some places, however, we recommend getting damp inspections carried out by professional damp experts as the readings from a damp meter need to be fully understood, interpreted and compared to other control areas.
-Also, a professional may spot things you might not.
+Damp meters can be hired in some places, however, we recommend getting damp inspections carried out by professional damp experts as the damp meter readings need to be fully understood, interpreted and compared to other control areas in order to ascertain maximum information and therefore benefits from them.
+Also, a professional may spot things you might not otherwise do.